alishakavene/akancalculator/README.md

 ## Support and contact details

-You can provide feedback or raise any issues/ bugs through the following means:ttps://github.com/alishakavene/akancalculator
+You can provide feedback or raise any issues/ bugs through the following means https://github.com/alishakavene/akancalculator

-Slack me @ alishakavene
+* Slack me @ alishakavene
-Github Pages link
-You can view the live application by following this link

 ## License